anthonyshort/anthonyshort.me/source/2012/01/my-first-days-in-japan.html.markdown

 	<figcaption>A blunt shuriken I bought in Sapporo.
 Hopefully this gets through customs.</figcaption>
 </figure>

 We traveled to Furano and met up with the rest of the guys staying at the house and went out for dinner at a restaurant named Sai that had a bbq grill in the centre of each table for cooking your own food.
-We had deer, pork, beef and various flavours of was I'm assuming was intestines.
+We had deer, pork, beef and what I'm assuming was intestines.
 Two bottles of sake later and much meat consumed we ventured out to the local bar called Bridge Bar.

 <figure>
 	<img src="/images/2012/01/japan-2.jpg" alt="Japanese BBQ Restaurant at Sai in Furano" />